Binary silicon-hydrogen compounds: Inventory

 The simplest isomer of a silane is the one in which the silicon atoms are arranged in a single chain with no branches.
 This isomer is sometimes called the n-isomer (n for "normal", although it is not necessarily the most common).
-However the chain of silicon atoms may also be branched at one or more points.
+However the chain of silicon atoms may also be branched at one or more silicon atoms.
 The number of possible isomers increases rapidly with the number of silicon atoms.

 The members of the series (in terms of number of silicon atoms) follow: